oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 this provides the authorization server the opportunity to prompt the user for multi-factor authentication options, take advantage of single-sign-on sessions, or use third-party identity providers.
-In contrast, the Password grant does not provide any built-in mechanism for these, and must be extended with custom code.
+In contrast, the Password grant does not provide any built-in mechanism for these, and would instead be extended with custom code.

 Application Architecture Patterns